nginxinc/nginx-amplify-doc/amplify-guide.md

  3. **Backend** (implemented as a SaaS)

-    This is the core system component encompassing scalable metrics collection infrastructure, database, and Core API.
+    This is the core system component encompassing scalable metrics collection infrastructure, database, and core API.

 ## Amplify Agent